ajaxromik/gitCommands/README.md

 ## Change commit message

 In case you had a typo in your commit command.
-Beware, you may get an error about separ
+Beware, you may get an error about separate histories if you do this after already pushing.

 ```sh
 git commit --amend